syedmfuad/aaec6308/README.md

 # aaec6308
-Demo codes for Advanced Natural Resource Economics course by Dr. Farmer.
+Demo codes for Advanced Natural Resource Economics course by Dr. Farmer and TA-ed by yours truly.

 ## atl_sub2
 Code for fully endogenized finite mixture model for two submarkets in Atlanta